Apollo9999/EDTECH--ML/README.md

 # EDTECH--ML

 Our solution to the problem is EDTECH or EDTECHPortal.
 It is an online learning platform where teachers can conduct virtual classes, quizzes and can even generate automatic notes for distribution.
-EDTECH also caters to the students living in the harsh geographical locations or slow internet with ‘Low Bandwidth Lecture Streaming’ feature
+EDTECH also caters to the students living in the remote geographical locations or slow internet with ‘Low Bandwidth Lecture Streaming’ feature

 ## Features